 6. Ongoing Review and Plan Updates

-We provide ongoing education to all of our retirement planning clients in Tulsa, OK, so you’ll never be in the dark about how your finances may be affected by new changes.
+We provide ongoing education to all of our retirement planning clients in Tulsa, OK, so you can stay informed about how changes may affect your financial picture over time.

 What Our Retirement Planning Services in Tulsa, OK Do Not Include